Social Media & Smartphone Addiction

 Can Social Anxiety Cause Social Media and Smartphone Addiction?

-Once again, if you think social media or smartphone use may be negatively impacting your life or the life of someone you care about, don’t hesitate to talk to a medical professional.
+If you think social media or smartphone use may be negatively impacting your life or the life of someone you care about, don’t hesitate to talk to a medical professional.

 Study Objective & Methods